 It has made a significant improvement to our energy use and has set us up for years to come.
 Only wish we had done it earlierHomeowner, 2015

 How this house performs

-Eric’s home needs less than the average Bristol home to fulfill it’s heating requirements, even though it’s larger than average.
-His solar PV system provides all the electricity he consumes and collectively, the measures installed work together so Eric can obtain a high Band C in his Energy Performance Certificate (EPC), shown on the right.
-Carbon per person is around 50% that of the average Bristol home.
+Despite being larger than average, this home needs less than the average amount of energy to heat.
+The solar PV system provides all the electricity consumed, and collectively, the measures installed work together for the home to obtain a high Band C in Energy Performance Certificate (EPC), shown on the right.

-Now the work is completed Eric has been sharing his experience with neighbours and the local community to communicate his own transition and help others engage with theirs.
+Now the work is completed the owner has been sharing his experience with neighbours and the local community to communicate his own transition and help others engage with theirs.